bbalog87/amr-ngs-pipeline/markdown/test_scenario.md

 bash amrFlow_setup.sh -h
 ```

-The following options are available:
+The following command line paramaters are displayed:

 - `-r` or `--reads`: Path to the directory containing the sequencing reads (REQUIRED)
 - `-o` or `--organism`: Name of the bacterial species (REQUIRED)